 Editor's Note: Story by Christian DeVries | Photos by Russ Powell

-Green Mountain Coffee is well-known for their delicious roasts.
+Keurig Green Mountain, Inc. is well-known for their delicious roasts.
 They care about their product and the people who buy it, but they also care about the farmers who grow it.

 They received 200 tilapia fingerlings in June 2011 and vegetable seeds (cabbage, broccoli, cauliflower, carrot and radish) in June and August 2011.
 October brought a bio-gas unit, a sow came in December, and a goat was delivered in April 2012.
 The family planted fruit trees (avocado, apple, red plum and peach) in May.
 Fifteen chickens (14 hens and one rooster) joined the family in June, and they will soon complete construction of a greenhouse given to them by Heifer.
 Additionally, their sow is pregnant and is expected to give birth any day.